Canine Preventative Care

 Veterinary Clinic, we encourage all dogs to be on year round, monthly

-flea and tick preventative regardless of lifestyle
+flea and tick preventative regardless of lifestyle, however, tick

 preventative does not replace the immunity provided by a vaccination so